macarie/compatto/readme.md

 Since `v2.0`, compatto generates a trie from the dictionary that is used to compress every string.
 Before `v2.0`, compatto tried to get a substring as long as the longest word in the dictionary and see if that substring was in it.
 If it wasn't, it tried again with a substring that was one character shorter, and so on until the substring was one character.

-For compressible strings it was not _that_ slow, but if a word has characters that are not inside the dictionary that approach was _really_ slow!
+For compressible strings it was not _that_ slow, but if a word had characters that were not inside the dictionary that approach was _really_ slow!

-This implementation change gave compatto a big performance boost 🛒💨
+This implementation change gave compatto a big performance boost 🚌💨

+In `v2.1` the `compress()` algorithm was simplified, thus leading to a performance improvement of about 20% compared to `v2.0` 🐌

-To compress every word in `/usr/share/dict/words`, 235,887 words, `v1.0` took `~500ms`, while `v2.0` takes only `~370ms`.
-When trying to compress the whole file, that is ~2.5MB, without splitting the rows, `v1.0` took `~700ms`, while `v2.0` takes just `~465ms`.
+To compress every word in `/usr/share/dict/words`, 235,887 words, `v1.0` took `~500ms`, `v2.0` took `~370ms`, but `v2.1` takes only `~295ms`!

+What about compressing the whole file, that is around 2.5MB, just as a long piece of text?
+Well, the results are even better: `v1.0` took `~700ms`, `v2.0` took `~465ms`, and `v2.1` takes only `~365ms`.
+This is almost a 50% improvement!

 Is there space for improvements? **Absolutely**!
-The compression algorithm can be further improved, and keep in mind that I didn't have time to do a code profiling.
+I guess that the compression algorithm can be further improved, and keep in mind that I didn't have time to do code profiling.

 ## Browser support